eceltov/V3Project/README.md

 Both graphs show similar trends, with the second showing significantly worse performance because non-skippable annotations were used.
 Also note that there are almost twice as many skippable annotations, resulting in less variance in the first graph.

-Using the **9-grid over the baseline resulted in about 66% more annotations ranking in the first 100 results**, which is a surprisingly high performance increase.
-Another surprising result is that **textual localization performed worse than the baseline**, implying that modern text-to-image models are not strong enough to handle localization on their own.
+Using the 9-grid over the baseline resulted in about 66% more annotations ranking in the first 100 results, which is a surprisingly high performance increase.
+Another surprising result is that textual localization performed worse than the baseline, implying that modern text-to-image models are not strong enough to handle localization on their own.

 ## Perturbation Results

 The graphs above used the perfect, user-drawn annotation bounding boxes to select a grid segment.
 However, in a real system, where the user has to draw a bounding box without seeing the image they are trying to find, errors are introduced.
 This study attempts to measure the performance decrease with artificial perturbations applied to annotation bounding boxes.

-The perturbations were simulated with **Gaussian noise** applied in the form of **shifts** (moving the bounding box) and **deformations** (changing the width and height).
+The perturbations were simulated with Gaussian noise applied in the form of shifts (moving the bounding box) and deformations (changing the width and height).
 Both errors are defined with a single parameter, the *perturbation factor*.
 An example perturbation of 0.1 would be translated into the following errors:

 - **Shift**: The Gaussian distribution with a mean of 0 and a standard deviation of 10 (100 times the perturbation factor) will be sampled twice and applied to the vertical and horizontal position of the bounding box.
 - **Deformation**: The Gaussian distribution with a mean of 1 and a standard deviation of 0.1 (the perturbation factor) will be sampled twice and multiplied with the width and height of the bounding box.